You worked hard to get where you are in your career. You deserve to be treated fairly under the law.

 Typically a legal case for wrongful termination cannot be filed until you have actually been terminated.
 If you suspect your employer is about to fire you for illegal reasons, you should take steps to protect your rights, including:

-Document, in writing (or email), the illegal activity in detail, and send it to your supervisor, human resources personnel, or complaint hotline.
+Document, in writing (or email), the illegal activity in detail, and send it to your supervisor, human resources personnel, or compliance hotline.
 Keep a copy of everything for your records.

 Obtain copies, except where prohibited by law, of documents that support your claims.
 For instance, if you are complaining of unpaid wages, try to obtain timecards, paystubs, or other evidence.